 Visiting the Taishō Roman Tea Room During the Peak Season

-If you plan to visit the Taishō Roman Tea Room when festivals are held in Hirosaki Park, stop by the tea room first for a number.
+If you plan to visit the Taisho Roman Tea Room when festivals are held in Hirosaki Park, stop by the tea room first for a number.
 During the peak season, the business hours are divided into 60-minute sessions.
-Because the tea room can only accommodate nine groups of customers at any given point of time, all the numbers are likely to be taken before noon.
+Because the tea room can accommodate only nine groups of customers at any given time, all the numbers are likely to be taken before noon.

 When we visited the cafe, an electronic registration system was used.
 You need to enter your name and seat preference.
-They will notify you to return to the tea room when it is your turn by either Line (a similar app like WhatsApp) or phone call.
+They will notify you to return to the tea room when it is your turn, either via Line (a similar app to WhatsApp) or by phone.

-Note that it didn’t seem like the registration system is English-speaker friendly.
-If you don’t read Japanese, please seek help from the staff.
+Note that it didn’t seem like the registration system was English-speaking-friendly.
+If you don’t read Japanese, please ask a staff member for help.

 Fujita Memorial Garden’s Opening Hours, Admission Fee, and Access Information